Build-Squad/arbitrum-csharp-sdk/README.md

 C# library for client-side interactions with Arbitrum.
 Arbitrum C# SDK provides common helper functionality as well as access to the underlying smart contract interfaces.

 Below is an overview of the Arbitrum C# SDK functionality.
+See the [tutorials](https://github.com/Build-Squad/arbitrum-csharp-tutorials) for further examples of how to use these classes.

 > **Note**: Arbitrum C# SDK is NOT official and currently in alpha.
 It is NOT recommended for production use.
 Go to [Arbitrum Typescript SDK](https://github.com/OffchainLabs/arbitrum-sdk) for official library.